eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 }
 ~~~

 We have inverted the dependency by not depending on a specific implementation.
-It is possible to have multiple implementations with each working in different ways.
+It is possible to have multiple implementations with each working in a slightly different way.
 For instance:

 ~~~ c#
 public class DefaultRandomNumberGenerator : IRandomNumberGenerator